gmalmquist/drawall/README.md

 # drawall
 This is a CAD tool for making quick and easy mockups of floor plans.
+It's a static web app.

 It's designed to support fuzzy constraints given imprecise measurements—because we've all had the experience of taking a thousand measurements, then trying to draw it up and finding that the inches don't *quite* add up!
 Or trying to plan a move based off of vague dimensions provided by a landlord.

 ![screenshot of the drawall ui](docs/ui.png)

+This is a hobby project; I make no guarantees of future maintenance, functionality, or quality.

 ## constraints
 To support imprecise and possibly conflicting measurements, constraints are "soft," and are applied with kinematic spring forces.
 Currently supported are constraints on the angle of a corner, the length of a wall or ruler, and alignment to the X/Y axes.
 The strength of constraints can be controlled with tension sliders.